resteasy/resteasy-examples/resteasy-spring-basic/README.md

 Spring and Resteasy
 ===================
-Example of using RestEasy with:
+Example of using RESTEasy with:
 - Spring
 - Jetty (embedded)

-The module shows an example show the usage of RESTEasy Spring-MVC integration.
+The module shows an example to use RESTEasy's basic Springframwork integration.

 Building the project:
 -------------------------